Foot Care CEs for Nurses - Fungal Toenails

 This is a downloadable video.
 We will send you a link for the download shortly after receiving your payment.

 In this video, we'll discuss basic and in-depth information regarding nail fungus, misconceptions, available treatments and more.
 You'll learn more about nail anatomy and physiology so that you can accurately notate and describe where a problem lies, and we'll also talk about the types of procedures that are in the scope of your nursing practice.

 We'll talk about what makes patients more prone to developing dermal fungal infections and discuss the two types of fungal toenails, how to spot them, what types of conditions can mimic common fungal infections and which treatments do and don't work.
 In this segment, you'll also learn more about avulsions, matrixectomies and antibiotics.

-This video also discusses a range of common nail findings such as lytic nails, subungual and periungual purulences, lesions, pyogenic granulomas and dystropic nails.
+This video also discusses a range of common nail findings such as lytic nails, subungual and periungual purulence, lesions, pyogenic granulomas and dystrophic nails.
 You'll learn about the various available approaches to treating these conditions including debridement and oral antifungals, and together we'll analyze how oral antifungals could impact a patient's overall health.

 Proper treatment is essential, so we'll examine the effectiveness of topical mycotic nail treatments including tea tree, undecenoic acid and miconazole, and whether or not natural at-home remedies can be effective.

 Finally, we'll take an in-depth look at some published clinical trials for laser fungal treatments and learn how we can best equip ourselves with this available knowledge to make the best and most appropriate decisions for our foot care patients.